PhilanthropyDataCommons/service/README.md

 #### Node version

-We aim to use the "Active LTS" version of node, currently 18.
+We aim to use the "Active LTS" version of node.
 An exact version of node is specified in automated workflows and Dockerfile while a major version is specified in the .node-version.
 You should be able to use any minor version within the Active LTS version and might be able to use other major versions.

 ### EditorConfig